 A sensitivity analysis of turbidities at various locations to OMR flow was conducted.
-The model showed different patterns of sensitivity to turbidity at different regions of the Delta.
-The West Delta stations showed no response or slight decrease in turbidity to the increase of OMR flow.
-The Central Delta stations showed decreases in turbidity to due to the increase of OMR flow, while the South Delta showed mixed results of increasing turbidity to OMR flow under high turbidity input from San Joaquin and the opposite trend under low turbidity input from San Joaquin.
+The model showed different patterns of sensitivity to turbidity in different regions of the Delta.
+The West Delta stations showed no response or slight decrease in turbidity due to the increase of OMR flow.
+The Central Delta stations showed decreases in turbidity due to increases in OMR flow, while the South Delta showed mixed results of increasing turbidity to OMR flow under high turbidity input from the San Joaquin River and the opposite trend under low turbidity input from the San Joaquin River.
 The sensitivity analysis provides insight on the ability of the water project operations (through management of OMR flows) to affect turbidity at specific locations.
-The sensitivity as presented here is essentially a summary of the DSM2-based responses of the system.

-The use of the trained ANN networks in forecasting turbidity during wet season of 2012/2013 demonstrated that although the ANN networks closely followed DSM2 results, the forecasts strongly depend on quality of the underlying DSM2 simulation within the Delta.
+Use of the trained ANN networks to forecast turbidity during the wet season of 2012-13 demonstrated that although the ANN networks closely followed DSM2 results, the forecasts strongly depend on quality of the underlying DSM2 simulation within the Delta.
 Thus, there were some locations for which the turbidity was underpredicted, or for which there was more rapid decline forecast than observed.
 This behavior was similar to that obtained from DSM2 for similar stations.
 In effect, the ANN performed well at representing DSM2 behavior under similar conditions.
 However, this behavior may not be matched by field observations.
 There are some mechanistic reasons for the underlying discrepancy.
 In particular, the first order decay for turbidity that is embodied in the DSM2 calibration may not be an adequate representation at all locations or under all conditions, where the observed data show turbidity levels remaining at elevated values for many days at a time.
 In contrast, other locations in the North Delta show rapid declines after a peak in turbidity that is well represented by both DSM2 and the ANN.
-An additional contributing factor may be processes such as wind and resuspension that are not directly considered in the modeling.
+An additional contributing factor may be processes such as wind and re-suspension that are not directly considered in the modeling.
+Finally, the training used a turbidity boundary of 20-110 NTU at Vernalis and 10 - 310 NTU at North Delta.
+Turbidity at these two locations for the forecast period (2013) may sometimes be outside the training range (lower or higher than the training range).
+Therefore in the future work, the actual low and high turbidity at the boundary should be used in the training.

-Taken together, the ANN analysis as well as the review of the underlying DSM2 simulations, suggest two pathways for improving the quality of the turbidity forecasting in the Delta.
+Taken together, the ANN analysis as well as the review of the underlying DSM2 simulations, suggest two pathways for continued improvement of the quality of the turbidity forecasting in the Delta.
 A first step may consider additional calibration for DSM2, particularly focused on the stations that are required for turbidity compliance, to be followed by updated training.
+To a great extent, the three phases of turbidity ANN development represent this pathway.
 A second alternative may consider the exploration of ANNs using observed turbidity data as an alternative, and perhaps complementary, strategy to forecast near-term turbidity.